HelloDataLaura/Life-expectancy-study/README.md

 # 📊 Correlation Analysis: Life Expectancy & Rent by District

-This project explores the correlation between **life expectancy** and **average rent** across multiple districts of the city of Valencia over time.
-Using Python, we analyze and visualize the relationship between these two variables to identify trends.
+This project explores the correlation between **life expectancy** and **average rent** across the multiple districts of the city of Valencia over time.
+Using Python, to analyze and visualize the relationship between these two variables to identify trends.

 ## 📂 Project Structure